Karaka-Management/Karaka/standards/documentation.md

 #### Function/Method

-A function/method documentation is mandatory and needs to have the following layout:
+A function/method documentation MUST be implemented in the following form:

 ```
 /**